mattduffy/agile-project-mgmt-stub/README.md

 ### Feasibility
 To be honest, many projects lack a formal feasibility process.
 There are plenty of reasons for this, and some common ones include: the project is considered too small to warrant this level of inspection, the project team lacks the necessary skills of a business analyst or maybe the feasibility work has already been performed.
 While projects may certainly succeed despite the lack of a feasibility study, it is a good process to consider and gets easier with practice.

 Feasibility in Agile is very similar to what is done in Traditional project management.
 The main difference is that the documentation tends to be lighter.
 The same calculations can be used to build the business case.
-A good place to start is with IRR, ROI, and NPV.
+A good place to start is with ROI, NPV, and IRR.

+* Value-Based Analysis:
   * Create the business case
     * establish the high-level estimates (see [assessing project value](calculate-value.md))
       * Return On Investment
         * At what income value does this occur?
         * How long is the projected payback period?
       * Net Present Value
         * What is the expected future value of this project today?
       * Internal Rate of Return
         * useful for choosing between proposed projects when resources are constrained
   * Create the project vision
     * a group activity with the stakeholders
     * facilitates faster decision making and trust
     * provides team with a mantra, metaphor and motivation